Kottiyoor Vysakha Mahotsavam: Period of pilgrimage

 The festival occurs from the Swati Nakshatra of the Saka calendar month of Vaisakha to the Chitra Nakshatra of Jyaistha month.
 This is equivalent to the Malayalam calendar months of Medam-Edavam to Edavam-Mithunam or the Gregorian months of May–June to June–July.
 The pilgrimage occurs during the monsoon season when there is abundant rainfall in the region.
 The flow of the Vavali river water is suitable for ablutions and the sacred pond Tiruvanchira is filled with water.
 The climate during the pilgrimage is moderate to slightly cold.

 Even though the pilgrimage is called Kottiyoor Ulsavam or Kottiyoor Festival, the programs related to the pilgrimage are only religious rituals there are no entertainment programs like festivals in other temples.
 Only Vedic hymns are recited, and priestly rites and rituals are performed.

 Legend

 Daksha Yagna was an important turning point in the creation and development of sects in Hinduism like Shaktism and Shaivism.
-It is the story behind the 'Stala Purana' (Origin story of Temples) of Shakti Peethas.
+It is the story behind the 'Stala Purana' (Origin story of Temples) of Shakta pithas.